 - high-contrast mode in Chrome 85 on Windows 10.

 Style Manual users have identified an issue with how the site displays on IE11 (Internet Explorer 11).
-APSC recommends against using IE11 to explore Style Manual.
+APSC recommends against using IE11 to explore the Style Manual.
 Microsoft no longer supports IE11.

 The Style Manual is designed for access on desktops, tablets and mobile devices.
 The goal is that anyone can use this website.